aehrc/cxrmate/README.md

 See [`dlhpcstarter==0.1.4`](https://github.com/csiro-mlai/dl_hpc_starter_pack) for more options.

+**Note**:
-Note: data will be saved in the experiment directory (`exp_dir` in the configuration file).
+ - Data will be saved in the experiment directory (`exp_dir` in the configuration file).
+ - See https://github.com/MIT-LCP/mimic-cxr/tree/master/txt to extract the sections from the reports.

 # Training: